 We ask complex questions and formulate deliberative answers that affirm the power of ideas in opening up new and broad life affirming possibilities for humanity.

-To accomplish our mission the Faculty of Arts is driven by the following principles:
+To accomplish our mission the Faculty of Arts and Humanities is driven by the following principles:

 - Commitment to the generation, dissemination and application of evidence based knowledge in order to develop and enrich human potential in Zimbabwe and globally.